pytroll/satpy/doc/source/dev_guide/plugins.rst

 The last section, ``project.entry-points."satpy.composites"`` is the only section specific to this package being a Satpy plugin.
-At the time of writing the ``example_composites = "satpy_myplugin"`` portion is not actually used by Satpy.
+At the time of writing the ``example_composites = "satpy_myplugin"`` portion is not actually used by Satpy but is required to properly define the entry point in the plugin package.
 Instead Satpy will assume that a package that defines the ``satpy.composites`` (or any of the other component types) entry point will have a ``etc/`` directory in the root of the package structure.
 Even so, for future compatibility, it is best to use the name of the package directory